Erik ten Hag sacked: Man Utd draw up list of managerial candidates to take charge at Old Trafford

-Sky Sports News understands a shortlist has been drawn up by Manchester United to succeed Erik ten Hag; Sporting Lisbon boss Ruben Amorim, Brentford's Thomas Frank and former Borussia Dortmund head coach Edin Terzic included; Ten Hag sacking will cost United £13.5m
+Sky Sports News understands a shortlist has been drawn up by Manchester United to succeed Erik ten Hag; Sporting Lisbon boss Ruben Amorim, Brentford's Thomas Frank and former Borussia Dortmund head coach Edin Terzic included; Amorim has emerged as early frontrunner after talks begin

 Manchester United have parted ways with Erik ten Hag and the search for his successor at Old Trafford will now begin.